Alton Towers: Towers Street

-Opened in 1986, Towers Street is the first area that visitors to the park encounter.
-Themed loosely as a town street, it leads to views of the gardens and the Towers across the lake in the distance.
-Along the pathway are the park's jumping frog fountains and a lawn where seasonal events take place.
+Opened in 1986, Towers Street is the first area that visitors enter and is loosely themed as a town street, with views of the Towers across the lake at its end.
+Along the street are the jumping frog fountains and a lawn where seasonal events take place.
 The first SkyRide station is located nearby, which is a 1048 m long cable car transport that opened in 1987, and was refurbished 2009.
 The monorail moves guests between the park, and the accommodation, water park and car parks.
-In this area during the hour before the park's daily closure, departing guests are entertained by three people wearing police costumes, two of them riding Segway-like vehicles which play party music and the third standing with an old-fashioned megaphone that is unused, and a man riding a miniature ship while dressed as a sea captain.

 Katanga Canyon

-Themed as an African village; created in 1992 and incorporated existing rapids ride.
-Rides include the roller coaster Runaway Mine Train and Congo River Rapids.
-Both are well-established rides in the park whose ride tracks share a tunnel.
-Congo River Rapids is a river rapids ride that opened 1986, as The Grand Canyon Rapids, and was refurbished in 1992.
-A 735 m wild river rapids ride down the Congo River that lasts six minutes.
-Runaway Mine Train is a steel sit down powered coaster that reaches a speed of 22 mph (36 km/h) on a 1000 ft long track (305 m) and height of 36 ft; height limit 90 cm.
+Katanga Canyon is themed as an African village and opened in 1992.
+Rides include the roller coaster Runaway Mine Train, a steel powered coaster that reaches a speed of 22 mph (36 km/h) on a 1000 ft long track (305 m) and height of 36 ft; height limit 90 cm, and the Congo River Rapids water ride.

 Gloomy Wood

-Gloomy Wood serves as the area containing the dark ride The Curse at Alton Manor, which originally opened with the area as The Haunted House in 1992.
+Gloomy Wood serves as the area around the dark ride The Curse at Alton Manor.

 In 2007, a themed footpath through the woods was added to the area, named Haunted Hollow.
 The pathway follows the route formerly used by the park's old scenic railway, linking from Mutiny Bay.
 Haunted Hollow includes tombstones, statues and other features, some of which interact with guests using sound effects.